 Second-year and third-year law students are eligible to apply.
 First-year law students are eligible to apply for the summer internship only.
 Prior to finalizing an appointment, all interns are required to undergo a security check, which includes a name and fingerprint clearance with the Federal Bureau of Investigation and a determination of suitability for employment based on the information a candidate provides in the security form.
 U.S. citizenship required.
 Applicants also must have lived within the United States for at least 37 of the last 60 months.

 Legal interns work directly with the Section's trial attorneys on a variety of assignments, ranging from conducting legal research and writing to assisting in the investigation and prosecution of child exploitation and obscenity offenses.

-To be considered for a Spring 2016 internship position, please submit your materials no later than October 1, 2015.
 We review applications on a rolling basis, meaning that the position may be filled prior to the application deadline.
-Applicants can expect a response on the outcome of their application by November 1, 2015.

 Applicants should submit a cover letter, resume, current law school transcript, and a legal writing sample 5-10 pages in length via email to email@example.com.
 The cover letter should be addressed to the “CEOS Legal Internship Coordinator.”
 It is best to send all documents in .PDF format.

 You may also mail your application using FedEx, UPS, DHL or other courier service to:

 Note: If mailing application, do not use US Mail.